 - We integrate life planning: Mental health recovery needs a good life planning linked to it.
 Some people call it life coaching.
 The issue with life coaching is they do not know how to effectively integrate mental health treatment into life planning and life goals.
 WE DO!

 Tims Credentials For Counselling

 - Dr. Amen University Graduate using brain science for counseling in Guelph

-- Certified Psychiatric Rehabilitation Practitioner (CPRP) covered as psychologist Guelph for employee insurance for counselling Guelph
+- Certified Psychiatric Rehabilitation Practitioner (CPRP) counselling Guelph for many years

 - Advanced Motivational Interviewing Skills & Strategies, School for Addiction Studies, Certificate of Completion (2002) for counselling in Guelph

 - Community Mental Health Multidisciplinary Program, Conestoga College (1996)

 - Diploma in Addiction Studies (AdDipTT), McMaster University (1993)

 - Certificate of General Social Work (CSW), Renison University College (1989)

 - Registered Practical Nurse (RPN), Conestoga College (1989)